TechEdSat: Mission

 The mission demonstrated increased storage and power capabilities that could enable future science and exploration using small spacecraft beyond low-Earth orbit.
 Included on TechEdSat-10 were improvements over previous CubeSat technologies in the areas of communications and radio systems, and new propulsion techniques.

 As the tenth iteration in the Technology Educational Satellite (TES) series, TechEdSat-10 built upon a history of the program's innovative work with early career researchers, students, and volunteers.

 TechEdSat-10 contained 150 watt-hours of power storage, eight radios, nine processors, and a graphics processing unit.
 Additionally, the small satellite carried four cameras, including a stereoscopic virtual reality camera experiment.

 Like several TechEdSat missions before it, this mission demonstrated the exo-brake technology in its largest iteration to date.
 The exo-brake was designed to deploy an umbrella-like "brake" to increase drag and take a small satellite out of orbit.
 This mission, the exo-brake could be controlled or modulated by commands from the ground in order to target a re-entry point.
 In the future, this could enable sample return missions from orbit and future planetary missions.

+TechEdSat-11

+TechEdSat-11 is a 6U CubeSat.
+Its goal is to test a set of next-generation communication experiments for CubeSats.